pulasthipeiris/Calculators/README.md

 # Calculators
-Calculators including BMI hosted through a web app
+Calculators including BMI in a web app.
+Hosted on local servers using express, node.